mepalashganguly/Interviews/README.md

 <a name="Cloud Migration"></a>

 <details>
-<summary>clear comparison of Azure SQL Managed Instance and Azure SQL Database to help you decide which best fits different use cases?</summary><br><b>
+<summary>1.1 - clear comparison of Azure SQL Managed Instance and Azure SQL Database to help you decide which best fits different use cases?</summary><br><b>

 1. Cloud Migration
 1.1 clear comparison of Azure SQL Managed Instance and Azure SQL Database to help you decide which best fits different use cases:
-1.2 Cost Factors

 1.3 How SSL Works
 1.4 Azure Traffic Manager and How it's works
 1.5 Monolithic Vs Micro Services